kanaka/mal/impls/java-truffle/README.md

 ## Prerequisites

 [GraalVM Community Edition](https://www.graalvm.org/downloads/) (version 20.1.0 or higher) should be on your PATH and pointed to by JAVA_HOME.

-That should be all you need!
+You'll also need to [install Gradle](https://gradle.org/install/) if you're going to build without using the provided Docker image.

 ## Outline of Approach